-A comparison in-camera between all the most popular SD memory cards and how they perform in the M6.
+An in-camera comparison of the most popular SD memory cards and their performance in the M6.

-While many of the top brands of memory cards perform great in the Canon M6, there are a few clear winners.
+While many top memory card brands perform well in the Canon M6, there are a few clear winners.

 If you’re wondering which memory cards to buy for the Canon M6, this guide should help you.